upstarter/automata/README.md

   - Individual automaton blackboards readable by all automata, writeable by owning automaton

 - #### Meta Level Control
-  - Meta-level control (triggered each heartbeat) to support agent interaction, any potential network reorganization.
+  - Meta-level control to support agent interaction, any potential network reorganization.
 Meta-level control is the ability of an agent to optimize its long term performance by choosing and sequencing its deliberation and execution actions appropriately. <sup>[2](#mmlcfootnote1)</sup>

-- #### Neuromorphic/Probabilistic computing
+- #### Neuromorphic computing
   -  potentially bringing the code to the data rather than the other way around.

 ### Performance Features:
-- Concurrency
-  - The world is concurrent.
-For example: we see, hear, and move at the same time.
-Many global financial instruments are fluctuating at this instance.
-Concurrency was a core factor in the design of Erlang, making it easy to reason about and debug.
-- High availability
-  - Elixir is capable of 99.9999999% uptime (31 milliseconds/year of downtime).
-The main point of the Erlang model is an application that can be expected to run forever, as stated by the inventor — Joe Armstrong (RIP).
-Talk about unstoppable software!
-- Fault Tolerance
-  - OTP Supervision Trees and the "fail fast" principle provide strong guarantees for error recovery and self healing systems.
-- Scalability & Distribution
-  -  Elixir can handle millions of processes (134 million +/-) utilizing all cores without breaking a sweat on a single machine, and easily distributes work onto multiple machines with its builtin distribution mechanisms, and there is CRDT support with [Horde](https://github.com/derekkraan/horde).
-  - Behavior trees provide value chain efficiency/scalability (in both design/development and operations/testing) compared to previous state of the art AI control techniques.
-- Modularity
-  - Modular BT's allow the designer to hierarchically combine independently developed, tested, deployed, and reusable unit behaviors that provide more valuable emergent properties in the large.
-- Flexibility
-  - A design goal of `Automata` is to allow high flexibility via extreme abstraction (to enable design space evolution, support diversity in applications)
-- Simplicity of Implementation
+  - [Learn more](https://github.com/upstarter/automata/wiki/Features) about the performance features of `Automata`
-  - Elixir's meta-programming facilities enable very user-friendly API's so developers don't need to know the details of BT's or Automata Theory to get things done, and BT's themselves lend efficiency to the development value chain.

 ### Applications
 - Trading Systems